 The History of Plastic and Bakelite

-After that, in the 1800s, the industrial revolution had just begun, and scientists and chemists started finding out reliable alternatives.
-Multiple variations to plastics were invented, like celluloid – from plant cellulose(which is still used) and Gallliath – made from milk protein and formaldehyde.
+Multiple variations to plastics were invented, like celluloid – from plant cellulose(still used) and Gallliath – made from milk protein and formaldehyde.

-But then something happened which led me to write this piece :).
-In 1909 ( he got the U.S. patent for plastic this year), a German chemist named Leo Baekeland invented the first entirely synthetic plastic material (Bakelite).
-Little did he know his invention was going to change the world.
+But then something happened that led me to write this piece :).
+In 1909 ( he got the U.S. patent for plastic this year), German chemist Leo Baekeland invented the first entirely synthetic plastic material (Bakelite).

-In terms of properties, it was decades ahead of its predecessors.
-Chemical and heat resistance with good electrical insulating properties are the main attributes that made Bakelite plastic a crucial invention.
 Those supremely ahead of their time features made Bakelite a much-needed force in the emerging automobile and electrical industries in the 1900s.

-Bakelite plastic had all the modern features someone would expect in a plastic material found today; it was hard, durable, and could be molded into various shapes.
-Manufacturers soon realized the potential and used it to manufacture many products.
-Customers flocked to buy products made from the newly invented plastic thanks to its aesthetics, sleekness, stylish, and premium feelings.
+Bakelite plastic had all the modern features one would expect in a material found today; it was rugged, durable, and could be molded into various shapes.

 Engaging Read – What is Polystyrene? | The Definitive Guide